bloomsburyai/cape-document-qa/docs.md

 ### Who is this repo for:

-This repo enables training and evaluation of models, and to provide a standard model for Cape. the primary purpose of this repo is to train and evalauate models that implement the `cape-machine-reader.cape_machine_reader_model.CapeMachineReaderModelInterface` interface.
+This repo enables training and evaluation of models, and to provide a standard model for Cape. the primary purpose of this repo is to train and evaluate models that implement the `cape-machine-reader.cape_machine_reader_model.CapeMachineReaderModelInterface` interface.

 ### Who is this repo not for: